-If you’re an eligible student assessed as a 'UK or 'EU' fee-payer in the academic year 2020/21 or earlier, you’ll pay the same tuition fees throughout your course.
-You won’t see any changes to your loan eligibility.
+If you're an eligible student assessed as a 'Home' or 'EU' fee-payer in the academic year 2024/25 or earlier, you’ll pay the same tuition fees throughout your course.

 If you already meet the conditions to be classed as a UK student for fees and funding purposes, you won’t receive the scholarship.
 You’ll pay the same fees as UK students.

 - The scholarship is only available to students who join us in September 2024, January 2025, September 2025 and January 2026.

 - You must be an EU, EEA or Swiss national and have been resident in the EU, EEA or Switzerland for a minimum of 3 years to be eligible for this scholarship.
 If you already meet the conditions to be classed as a UK student for tuition fees, you won't receive this scholarship.

 - The scholarship is available to on-campus full-time and part-time students studying an undergraduate, postgraduate taught or postgraduate research degree.

 - The scholarship is also available to students on a study abroad programme bringing tuition fees in line with UK students (£4,625 for one term, £9,250 for a full academic year).